-✓ HL143.4.
-Describe basic steps for conducting a vehicle pursuit

-Once engaged in a pursuit, you must notify dispatch that you are starting or stopping a pursuit.
-You must activate and properly use all available emergency equipment during the pursuit.
-You must keep in contact with dispatch and other assisting units during the entire pursuit, notifying them of any changes or additional help needed.
-When engaged in a pursuit, control your vehicle as well as speed by pacing the violator's vehicle, using the six-second rule to establish a safe distance between your vehicle and the violator's vehicle.
+HL143.4.
+Describe basic steps for conducting a vehicle pursuit speed by pacing the violator's vehicle, using the six-second rule to establish a safe distance between your vehicle and the violator's vehicle.
 Practice good driving techniques, and keep in mind that the chance of brake fading or loss of traction increases as the pursuit continues.
 Also remember that it is necessary to alter driving methods to accommodate nighttime conditions.
 Immediately end a pursuit when the risk to the public or yourself (or other officers) outweighs the benefit of apprehending the violator.